benjaaminh/MonthlyPaymentCalculator/README.md

 Calculate.java prints out each prospect with their name, total loan, yearly interest, and amount of years as well as monthly payment.

-MonthlyPaymentCalculatorApplication.java runs a Spring Boot project with Thymeleaf and Maven in the web browser.
+MonthlyPaymentCalculatorApplication.java runs a Spring Boot project with Thymeleaf, Maven and Bootstrap in the web browser.

 ## Prerequisites for running the Spring Project
 JDK 17 and JAVA_HOME environvment variable set